th3redwolf/aware-Plus/README.md

 - [X] **Users can search for posts by title**
 - [X] **A separate post page for each created post, where any additional information is shown is linked whenever a user clicks a post**
 - [X] **Users can leave comments underneath a post on the post's separate page**
-- [X] **Each post should have an upvote button on the post's page.
+- [X] **Each post has an upvote button on the post's page.
 Each click increases its upvotes count by one and users can upvote any number of times**
 - [X] **A previously created post can be edited or deleted from its post page**

-The following **optional** features are implemented:

-- [X] Users can share and view web videos
+- [X] **Users can share and view web videos**

-The following **additional** features are implemented:

-* [X] List anything else that you added to improve the site's functionality!

-- [X] Instead of using Secret Key, Users can sign up and log in and only create, edit, or delete their own posts, which is managed via their user ID
+- [X] **Users can sign up and log in and only create, edit, or delete their own posts, which is managed via their user ID**
-- [X] Instead of being assigned a random user ID, each signed in user is assigned a username based on their email address.
-This username is displayed on each post and comment they create.
+- [X] **Instead of being assigned a random user ID, each signed in user is assigned a username based on their email address.
+This username is displayed on each post and comment they create.**

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:

 ![Video Walkthrough](./public/awarePlus.gif)

+## License

+    All rights reserved.